-- They significantly reduce airborne spray drift, especially during applications early in the season when there is very little canopy on the vine.
+- They significantly reduce airborne spray drift, especially during applications early in the season when there is very little canopy on the fruit tree or vine.

 - They eliminate contamination of soil from pesticides, a problem that occurs when using radial discharge airblast sprayers with their lower nozzles turned on.

 - In general, they provide a better deposition of pesticide into the canopy and an improved uniformity of deposition in all parts of the canopy.

 - They reduce pesticide consumption because the tunnel sprayer can be designed to capture and recirculate any spray excess passing through the crop canopy.
 The tunnel sprayer shown in Figure 37 is equipped with the recirculation system.
 Research indicates that tunnel sprayers can reduce pesticide consumption by 50–70% at the earliest growth stages of the crop—or 10–30% at full foliage development—without having any deficiency in pest control.

 On the other hand, tunnel sprayers are not preferred by most growers for three reasons: